Leslie Hammond

 Leslie Charles Hammond (4 March 1905 – 26 June 1955) was an Indian field hockey player who competed in the 1928 Summer Olympics and 1932 Summer Olympics.
-In 1928 he was a member of the Indian field hockey team, which won the gold medal.
+In 1928, he was a member of the Indian field hockey team, which won the gold medal.
 He played three matches as back.
-Four years later he was again a member of the Indian field hockey team, which won the gold medal.
-He played one match as back.
+Four years later, he was again a member of the Indian field hockey team, which won the gold medal.
+This time, he played one match as back.
 He was born in Madras, India.